Smoothing a measure on a Riemann surface using Ricci flow: Introduction

 We stress that in Theorem \ref{main_thm} we are not just given a smooth underlying surface and a Radon measure.
 It is essential that we are also given the underlying complex structure for the problem to be natural.

-In addition to the existence assertion of Theorem \ref{main_thm}, we also speculate that the flow should be unique: \begin{conj} Suppose $M$ is any (connected, possibly noncompact) Riemann surface and $\mu$ is any (nonnegative) nontrivial Radon measure on $M$ such that
+In addition to the existence assertion of Theorem \ref{main_thm}, we also speculate that the flow should be unique:\footnote{Since this paper originally appeared in preprint form, Conjecture \ref{uniqueness_conj} has been proved in \cite{TY4}.} \begin{conj} Suppose $M$ is any (connected, possibly noncompact) Riemann surface and $\mu$ is any (nonnegative) nontrivial Radon measure on $M$ such that

 Suppose that $\ep>0$ and that $\tilde g(t)$ is a smooth complete conformal Ricci flow on $M$, for $t\in (0,\ep)$ such that the Riemannian volume measure $\mu_{\tilde g(t)}$ converges weakly to $\mu$ as $t\downto 0$.
 We conjecture that if $T$ and $g(t)$ are as in Theorem \ref{main_thm}, then $\ep\leq T$ and $g(t)=\tilde g(t)$ for all $t\in (0,\ep)$. \end{conj} The potential noncompactness of $M$ is at the heart of the difficulty in proving this conjecture.